Wreath Macdonald polynomials as eigenstates: Shuffle algebra

 \subsection{Functionals}

-We conclude this chapter by showing that the shuffle elements of $\tilde{h}_n(p)$ and $\tilde{e}_n(p)$ are $\FF$-multiples of $H_{p,n}$ and $E_{p,n}$, respectively.
-Since these shuffle elements each span a lowermost piece of the Gordon and dual Gordon filters, we first need to understand how the evaluation functionals are manifested in the toroidal side of the picture.
+In this subsection, we show that the shuffle elements corresponding to $\tilde{h}_n(p)$ and $\tilde{e}_n(p)$ are $\FF$-multiples of $H_{p,n}$ and $E_{p,n}$, respectively.
+Since each of the latter span a lowest piece of the Gordon and dual Gordon filtrations, we first need to understand how the evaluation functionals are manifested in the toroidal side of the picture.